-Do a quick wipe of all shelves and walls using a clean, damp terry cloth rag and your favorite cleaner.
-I use a mix of 50 percent water, 50 percent vinegar, and a few drops of Thieves essential oil.
+Do a quick wipe of all shelves and walls using a clean, damp terry cloth rag and your favorite DIY kitchen cleaner.
+Sometimes I mix 50 percent water, 50 percent vinegar, and a few drops of Thieves essential oil.

 No two families will have exactly the same pantry needs.
 It depends on your family size, food preferences, and whether you home can or buy most of your groceries.

 A small pantry might be all you need if you have lots of cupboard space in your kitchen or even a root cellar.